jiaweing/communimap-showcase/README.md

 **Assessment Submission**: This website demonstrates A1-level excellence across all required criteria: methodological practice, presentation quality, and reflective depth.
 The comprehensive documentation and innovative solution represent significant contribution to environmental technology design and behavior change research.

-- **Academic Learning**: Integration of psychology and technology design
+- **Design Innovation Learning**: Integration of psychology and technology design
 - **Future Applications**: Scalable model for environmental engagement

 ## 📞 Contact